Summary

 The cause of SUDEP is not yet known.
 Researchers are investigating a range of possibilities such as the effect of seizures on breathing and the heart.

-SUDEP occurs in approximately 1 in 1000 people with epilepsy (1 in 4,500 children).
+SUDEP occurs in approximately 1 in 1000 people with epilepsy.

 Reducing the risks of SUDEP

-- Get the best seizure control possible.
+- Get the best seizure control possible

-- Take your medication as prescribed.
+- take your medication as prescribed

-- Speak to your doctor if you’re not happy with your current medication or side effects.
+- speak to your doctor if you’re not happy with your current medication or side effects

-- Have regular reviews with your doctor.
+- have regular reviews with your doctor.

-- Be involved in self-management.
+- Be involved in managing your seizures

-- Avoid any known seizure triggers for you.
+- avoid any known seizure triggers for you

-- Avoid drinking too much alcohol.
+- avoid drinking too much alcohol

-- Know when your seizures are most likely to occur.
+- know when your seizures are most likely to occur

-- Get enough sleep.
+- get enough sleep

-- Manage stress.
+- manage stress.

 - Make sure those close to you know what to do in case of a seizure.